SOLVM/solvm/content/work/afriky-lolo.md

 subtitle = ""
 title = "Afriky Lolo"
 [[layers]]
-head = "Star"
+head = "Everything"
 template = "fm_layer_content"
-text = "Afriky Lolo means African Star, in Diadie (pronounced Jah-Jay) Bathily's native tongue, Bambara.
-Diadie came to the United States to teach West African Dance without knowing a lick of English.
-Now he runs his dance company Afriky Lolo and teaches and performs all over the world.\n\nAfriky Lolo needed help with graphic design, logo design, web design and photography.
-Pretty much every thing.
+text = "Afriky Lolo needed help with graphic design, logo design, web design and photography-pretty much everything.
 The goal was to create an identity that was unique, representative of West African culture and professional.
-We wanted to strongly avoid popular but cheap identitry work of all things African that used distressed letters and faux-tribal looking treatments.
-Afriky Lolo wanted to be authentic, professional and classy.\n\n## The logo\n\nThe first goal was to create a logo.
-Diadie wanted a logo derived from one of his characters in the performance THe Mask."
+Afriky Lolo wanted to be authentic, professional and classy.
+We wanted to completely avoid that fake tribal lettering look that you typically see in the states.\n\n## The logo\n\nThe first goal was to create a logo.
+Afriky Lolo wanted a logo derived from one of their central characters in the performance, The Mask.
+This enabled us to create a powerful mark that grabs attent and hints at the energy of West African Dance."
 [[layers]]
 image = "/uploads/clients/afriky-lolo/afriky-lolo-jump-logo.png"
 template = "fm_layer_image"
 [[layers]]
 head = "Website"
 template = "fm_layer_content"
 text = "We wanted to carry the energy and culture of Afriky Lolo into the site as well.
-We used a geometric backgound derived from West African bogolan patterns thoughout the site to achieve this.
+We used a geometric backgound derived from West African textile decoration called, Bogolan to literaly wrap the site in their culture.
 We also used as many images as we could to help visitors feel the culture of Afriky Lolo."
 [[layers]]
 alt = "Screen shot of new Afriky Lolo website" image = "/uploads/clients/afriky-lolo/afriky-lolo-website.jpg"